Epilepsy Awareness

 Who is this course for?

 Epilepsy awareness training is suited for anyone working in the care sector and is particularly useful as an introduction to the condition.
-While targeted towards carers, family members and friends of those living with epilepsy will also benefit from this in-house and E-learning training.
+While targeted towards carers, family members and friends of those living with epilepsy will also benefit from this in-house.

 What will I learn on an epilepsy training course?